joakibj/tswrdb/README.md

 Command: list [options]
 Lists the valid rdb types available.
 Per default and to keep the user sane, only well understood RdbTypes are listed.
   -a | --all
         List all rdbtypes, regardless.
 Note that some are highly mysterious and/or esoteric.
 You will have to make sense of them yourself
 Command: export [options] <rdbType>
 Export entries belonging to this rdbtype
   -r <directory> | --rdb <directory>
         rdb points to the directory that has RDB files and is required.
   <rdbType>
         rdbType of the data that is going to be exported.
+Command: index [info]

+Command: index info [options]
+Show information about index file: version, hash, entries -r <directory> | --rdb <directory>
+        rdb points to the directory that has RDB files and is required.
 Exiting...
 ```